 Homeowners insurance protects your financial investment in your home.

 Homeowners policies vary by company more than by state.
-The chart below illustrates typical coverage under a standard homeowners policy.
+The chart below illustrates typical coverages under a basic homeowners policy.

 Read your homeowners policy carefully to find out what is excluded—not covered—by your policy.
 In addition to excluding specific perils, basic homeowners policies may also exclude:

-Property and liability coverage for tenants, roomers, or boarders.
+- Property and liability coverage for tenants, roomers, or boarders.
 Tenants can purchase renters insurance to cover their personal property and personal liability.
-See .

-Business liability for damages resulting from home business activities and professional services, as well as injuries or property damage as a result of business activities.
-Talk to your insurance agent about separate business-related coverage.
+- Business liability for damages resulting from home business activities and professional services, as well as injuries or property damage as a result of business activities.

 You can expand your basic homeowners insurance policy by purchasing coverage for:

 - Reasonable repairs to prevent a further loss, such as repairing a patio that was damaged in a storm to prevent further erosion.